 A sum of money paid regularly by a company to its shareholders out of its profits.

-It refers to the tone of language used by policymakers to describe a situation and the implications for actions.
-For example, if a central bank refers to inflation in a dovish tone, it is unlikely that they will take aggressive actions to raise interest rates or slow the supply of money into the economy.
+Refers to the tone of language used by policymakers to describe a situation and the implications of actions.
+For example, if a central bank refers to inflation in a dovish tone, it is unlikely that they will take aggressive actions.

 A profit per share that a company earns, which indicates how profitable that company is.